Your Path to Serenity is Found in Healthy Relationships Forged in Sober Living

 “Very little is needed to make a happy life; it is all within yourself and in your way of thinking.” ― Marcus Aurelius

 It sounds simple, right?

-Building rapport and establishing new connections of support and community facilitate positive growth.
+Building rapport and establishing new connections of support and community to facilitate positive growth.

 Johann Hari summed up this concept when he said: The opposite of Addiction is Connection.

-Your transition into a life in recovery is seamless with new healthy relationships.
+Your transition into life in recovery is seamless with new healthy relationships.

 Feeling good about yourself and the changes you made create feelings of happiness.
-Taking time for personal moral inventory will help you to examine your progress and the changes of moral character.
+Taking time for personal moral inventory will help you to examine your progress and the changes in moral character.

-Performing a routine moral inventory allows you to take the time and look at how you've changed your character for the better and to understand where you need to put in more work.
+Performing a routine moral inventory allows you to take the time to look at how you've changed.
+And more importantly how you can continue to change your character for the better.

 ...Grant me the serenity to accept …

-Change cannot happen with first accepting that the way in which you think, act, or believe is not working.
+Change cannot happen without first accepting the way in which you think, act, or believe is not working.
 In your addiction, you used coping mechanisms such as denial to justify, minimize, blame, or rationalize your behaviors.